 Pregnancy Toxemia (Preeclampsia)

-Pregnancy toxemia, more accurately known as preeclampsia, typically occurs after the 20th week of pregnancy and may persist up to six weeks postpartum.
-Regular prenatal care and check-ups are essential for early detection and management of symptoms, helping to reduce severity and prevent serious complications.
+Pregnancy toxemia, more accurately referred to as preeclampsia, typically develops after the 20th week of pregnancy and may persist for up to six weeks postpartum.
+Regular antenatal care and routine check-ups are essential for early detection and timely management, helping to reduce disease severity and prevent serious complications.

-The exact cause of preeclampsia is unknown.
-However, it often occurs in first-time mothers, particularly those carrying multiple fetuses or with underlying conditions such as diabetes, high blood pressure, or kidney disease.
+The exact cause of preeclampsia remains unknown.
+However, it occurs more frequently in first-time pregnancies and in women carrying multiple fetuses.
+Underlying medical conditions—such as diabetes, chronic hypertension, or kidney disease—also increase the risk.

 Who Is at Risk?